-Holidays and the Act on Social Welfare Service for Elderly was published in the government gazette), the dates when cash flows are paid after January 2003 (when that Act came into effect) are assumed to be determined based on the revised holidays system.
+For this reason, in our analysis in this paper, when calculating theoretical prices on trade dates from June 22, 2001 (when the Act on Partial Revision of the Act on National Holidays and the Act on Social Welfare Service for the Elderly was published in the government gazette), the dates when cash flows are paid after January 2003 (when that act came into effect) are assumed to be determined based on the revised holiday system.
+3. Settlement system